TLDR; I switched to Fathom. You can find a comparison table at the bottom.

 It's a two-person team, and the story behind the product is inspiring.

-It's not the cheapest product, but you have to realize you are paying for your data to be respected.
+It's not the cheapest product, but you must realize you are paying for your data to be respected.

 This ended up being my choice.
 It was quite a long debate between Fathom and Plausible, but Fathom was the winner.

 I can't tell you why.
 I reached out to 4 of these frameworks, and Fathom was super helpful with their roadmap sharing and generally helping answer my questions.

 Like the other tools, it's super simple to set up, and the dashboard is clear and easy to navigate.

 Fathom is also an indie hacker project, which I love to support.